 Mason’s first co-op experience was with Oxfam which ignited his passion to pursue human rights advocacy.
 With hands-on, real world experiences, Mason was able to work with Oxfam on advocacy campaigns about industry transparency, climate change, and food security.
 In addition, he helped plan International Women’s Day events across the country.

-Mason’s passion was later enhanced by his second co-op experience at the United States’ Embassy in London.
+Mason’s passion was later enhanced by his second co-op experience at the U.S. Embassy in London.

-Professor Serena Parekh’s course, “Human Rights in the Twenty-First Century” (HONR 3310), confirmed Mason’s decision to work in the field of human rights policy.
+“Human Rights in the Twenty-First Century” (HONR 3310), taught by Associate Professor of Philosophy, Serena Parekh, confirmed Mason’s decision to work in the field of human rights policy.
 Meanwhile, Professor Denise Garcia’s “International Conflict and Negotiation” (INTL 3400) course engaged Mason in international issues and how negotiations can positively impact outcomes.

 “I think it’s often over looked as to how progressive the United Nations is as an organization.
 I think it’s such an amazing institution that has become increasingly vital and so I want to see its prominence increase and the way that it is respected and the way that we, as Americans, engage with these big institutions.”

-Mason went on a Dialogue of Civilizations to Berlin and Istanbul under the leadership of Professor Berna Turam and Professor Kathrin Zippel, studying how minority communities use urban space.
+Mason went on a Dialogue of Civilizations to Berlin and Istanbul under the leadership of Professor Berna Turam and Professor Kathrin Zippel where he studied how minority communities use urban space.
 This experience invigorated his research capabilities.

-Back on campus, Mason is pursuing a thesis that examines how the LGBT community has used urban clustering to create historically LGBT neighborhoods.
-He is working with Professor Thomas Vicino on his thesis.
-Mason received a Northeastern scholar’s independent research grant to continue the same research over the summer.
-Delving deeply into hands-on research, Mason has visited a number of historically LGBT neighborhoods, including Boston’s South End, in order to better understand how neighborhoods have the ability to create queer community and culture.
+Back on campus, Mason developed a thesis that examined how the LGBT community has used urban clustering to create historically LGBT neighborhoods.
+He worked closely with Professor Thomas Vicino on his thesis, and received a Northeastern scholar’s independent research grant to continue the same research over the following summer.
+Delving deeply into hands-on research, Mason visited a number of historically LGBT neighborhoods, including Boston’s South End, in order to better understand how neighborhoods have the ability to create queer community and culture.